 Carved from the rugged Pennine hills by ancient glaciers, gently eroded by rushing streams and then softened by meandering rivers, the Yorkshire Dales form one of the most varied and spectacular landscapes in Britain.
 Scenery so breathtaking and unspoilt that some 680 square miles have been protected as a National Park since 1954 - the Yorkshire Dales National Park.

-Consisting of several "dales", the National Park is made up of Wensleydale, Swaledale, Bishopdale, Coverdale, Raydale, Arkengarthdale and Wharfedale.
+Consisting of many “dales”, great and small, the main dales of the National Park are made up of Wensleydale, Swaledale, Bishopdale, Coverdale, Raydale, Arkengarthdale, Littondale and Wharfedale.

 The Yorkshire Dales has over 1200 miles of footpaths criss-crossing the valley floors and moors for you to enjoy first hand.
 Sparkling waterfalls abound more than anywhere else in Britain.
 The Pennine Way passes through Hawes, and England's highest waterfall Hardrow Force is close by.
 Be mesmerised by the falls at Aysgarth in mid Wensleydale.
 If you're into searching out red squirrels experienced walkers now have the chance to enjoy a 10-mile there-and-back hike to a squirrel view point set up in woodland in Snaizeholme, near Hawes.
 Why not try out your map reading skills on an orienteering course or try some GPS fun with geocaching.